shanewholloway/js-csv-iter-parse/README.md

 # csv-iter-parse

 A line-oriented CSV parser using iterables or async iterables.
+Only the core CSV/TSV/DSV line parsing, where each returned row is an array of strings.
+All interpreting of headers and data values are left to you.

-Made for the modern JavaScript ecosystem: includes only core CSV line-parsing into cells.
-Constructed with ESM tree-shaking friendly packaging as well as pragmatic CommonJS and UMD packaging.
+Made for the modern JavaScript ecosystem.
+Constructed with ESM tree-shaking friendly modules, as well as pragmatic CommonJS and UMD packaging.

 Inspired by how often I reach for Matthew Holt's [PapaParse](https://www.papaparse.com) library.